bylexus/lmp/README.md

 With this project, I want to refresh / learn the following things:

-* python, especially how to organize a project, dependencies, virtual envs
+* Elektron, the App framework for javascript
 * Project organization: How to organize files / modules / packages
-* QT, with python, so PyQT
-* Play music with Python / QT
+* Play music with Elektron
 * Handle MP3 tags in a (memory) DB